lunarlang/lunar/README.md

     - Run `sudo ./install.sh`
     - Test by running `lunarc`
   - Windows
-    - Find the `install.ps1` file, right click on it, and click `Run with PowerShell`
+    - Find the `install.bat` file and open it
-      - We would normally recommend you run this similar to Linux, however there are strict rules about running unsigned Powershell scripts from a Powershell session.
-    - In the command line, test your install by using `lunarc`
+    - Test by running `lunarc`
-      - You may have to open a new window to update the PATH.
+      - You may need to open a new Command Prompt or Powershell.

 #### Reinstalling and Uninstalling
   We've included a way to reinstall and uninstall Lunar.
 Follow the [Installing](#installing) steps, and then you should be prompted to press R to reinstall, or U to uninstall.